FOR IMMEDIATE RELEASE

 About MAP International

 MAP International is a global health organization that partners with people living in conditions of poverty to save lives and build healthier families and communities.
-Known for its 99% efficiency rating, MAP provides medicines, prevents disease and promotes health to create real hope and lasting change.
+Known for its 99% efficiency rating with Forbes magazine and CNBC, MAP provides medicines, prevents disease and promotes health to create real hope and lasting change.